benmarwick/Hernandez-Fernandez-bioclimatic-models/README.md

 And we find a prediction accuracy of 80 % in this case, not bad.

-In Appendix 3, Hernández Fernández (2001) shows the results of his LDA model applied to the locations in his training data set.
-He appears to have tested his model on the same data set that he used to train it, which is not ideal.
+In Appendix 3, Hernández Fernández (2001a) shows the results of his LDA model applied to the locations in his training data set.
+He appears to have tested his model on the same data set that he used to train it, which is not ideal (although this is never clarified explicitly in the paper).
 Perhaps not suprisingly, there is a very good fit, and he claims a 98% correct classification rate.
 Only one location was incorrect, the same as we observed with our training data.
 From these results we can conclude that we have successfully reproduced some key results of Hernández Fernández
-(2001).
+(2001a).

-### Hernández Fernández (2003) and whole fauna biospectra at 13 new locations
+### Hernández Fernández & Peláez-Campomanes (2003) and whole fauna biospectra at 13 new locations

-In his 2003 paper, Hernández Fernández attempts to infer past climatic conditions using mammal fossil associations as source data.
+In their 2003 paper, Hernández Fernández & Peláez-Campomanes attempt to infer past climatic conditions using mammal fossil associations as source data.
 In this 2003 paper we also have 13 new recent faunas presented for testing.
 So let’s attempt to reproduce Hernández Fernández’s results with these 13 new fauna samples.
 We will train a LDA model on all 50 locations from the 2001 paper.
 Then we will use this model to classify the climate zones of these 13 new locations in the 2003 paper.
 Then we’ll check to see how accurate the model was with these 13 new locations.
 This is a direct reproduction of the key results in the 2003 paper.

 Here are the 13 new locations from appendix 3.1 in the 2003 paper that we will use as the test dataset, just as Hernández Fernández does: